NCDD Seattle - October 12-14, 2012

 National Coalition for Dialogue & Deliberation

-NCDD is a network of 1,800 innovators in dialogue, deliberation and public engagement.
+NCDD is a network of 2,000 innovators in dialogue, deliberation and public engagement.
 Our members bring people together across divides to discuss, decide, and act together on today's toughest challenges.
-NCDD serves as a gathering place, a resource center, a news source, and a facilitative leader for this active community of practice.
+NCDD serves as a gathering place, a resource center, a news source, and a facilitative leader for this active and ever-growing community of practice.